 When is the best time to go to Thailand?

-Most tarvel guides to Thailand advice against going in the Summer months I ended up in Thailand for the Thai New Year, also known as Songkran, by far the most celebrated festival in Thailand.
+Most travel guides to Thailand advise against going in the Summer months I ended up in Thailand for the Thai New Year, also known as Songkran, by far the most celebrated festival in Thailand.
 Thai have a unique of celebrating Songkran, which starts from April 13th till April 15th.
-The weather isn’t most favourable, but if you want to experience the festival you must visit Thailand during Songkran
+The weather isn’t the most favourable, but if you want to experience the festival you must visit Thailand during Songkran

 Thailand can be a great cultural escapade!
-Thailand is home to several ethnic groups – Thai, Indian, Chinese, Malay, just to name some.
-A result of this every province has a bunch of festivals, here is a list of Thai festivals, that I highly recommend, to plan your trip around.
+Thailand is home to several ethnic groups – Thai, Indian, Chinese, and Malay, just to name some.
+As a result of this every province has a bunch of festivals, here is a list of Thai festivals, that I highly recommend, to plan your trip around.

 - Songkran (Water Festival) April 13th to April 15th